Argireline for Wrinkles: Is It Better Than Botulinum Toxin, Retinol?

 Research has indicated that Argireline is a useful treatment for dynamic wrinkles, which are most commonly found around the eyes and on the forehead.

-According to a study published in the International Journal of Cosmetic Science, when Argireline is used at a 10% concentration in an oil-in-water based solution, it can decrease wrinkles by up to 30% after 30 days of daily application[4].
-Several other studies confer similar findings, which are more pronounced in older women.
-Argireline may also have some moisturizing and antioxidant properties, which can enhance skin hydration, softness, and protection from environmental damage.[5]
+According to a study published in the International Journal of Cosmetic Science, when Argireline is used at a 10% concentration in an oil-in-water-based solution, it can decrease wrinkles by up to 30% after 30 days of daily application.
+Argireline may also enhance skin hydration, sebum regulation, and skin elasticity.

 Does Argireline Work?

-Despite some of the great results published, Argireline does not work for everyone and does not work in every form commercially available.
+Despite some promising published results, Argireline does not work for everyone and is not effective in every commercially available form.

-Most cosmetic formulas using Argireline are water-based, which means that they do not penetrate the skin deeply enough to exert the desired effect.
-In vitro studies have highlighted this by showing that most Argireline remains on the stratum corneum, the oily layer above the skin, with approximately 0.01% making it to the epidermis and none penetrating into the dermis.
-The neuromuscular junction of the skin resides in the dermis, meaning that water based Argireline products are useless for most skin types.
+Water-based Argireline formulas do not penetrate the skin deeply enough to exert the desired effect.
+In vitro studies have highlighted this by showing that most Argireline remains on the stratum corneum, the top layer of the skin, with approximately 0.01% making it to the epidermis and none penetrating into the dermis.
+The neuromuscular junction of the skin resides in the dermis, meaning that water-based Argireline products are ineffective for most skin types.

-Studies show that water-in-oil formulations are the best Argireline products and that the effects may be more pronounced in aged, thin skin.
+Studies show that water-in-oil formulations perform better and that the effects may be more pronounced in aged, thin skin.
 These are also known as liposomal Argireline solutions.
 When applied to these cases, Argireline can potentially improve dynamic wrinkles and collagen levels to the same degree as mentioned in the above studies.

 Is Argireline Safe?
 Side Effects and Safety Concerns